 I expressed my concern.
 The guide was lovely and encouraging.
 My other half easily scrambled up like a mountain goat.
 I felt envious of his ability.
 But also surprised and proud knowing the health issues he has experienced.
 He was my example to aspire to on the walk.
 If he could do it, I was going to as well.
 (There is also a healthy sense of competition between my other half and I.)

-I took out the walking sticks.
-I moved slowly and very very carefully.
+I took out the walking sticks and moved slowly and very very carefully.
 Looking over the edge, I could see that if I were to fall, it would be down a steep slope.
-I did not fancy that.
-I could feel resolve kicking in.
-I wanted to continue walking because it was great exercise, which I enjoy, in beautiful nature, which I also enjoy.
+I did not fancy that and felt resolve kicking in.
+Wanting to walk in beautiful nature, I continued the walk.

 I got to the top.
 The ascent was approximately 330 meters.
 It may not be a lot for some people but to me it felt like a 1,000.
 I was elated with my accomplishment! (still am)